shekkizh/shekkizh.github.io/_pages/cv.md

 Analysed the performance of decisions taken by individuals in a simple game against that of the additive.
 Combined FCM reduces the effect of error associated with each individual.

 ### **Impact of l<sub>p</sub>-norm choice on K-nearest neighbor graph construction** `Jan 2018 - May 2018`
-Explored the effectiveness of distance norms for K-nearest neighbor graph construction in high dimensional spaces using eigen analysis.
-Lower norms produce separate data clusters better than euclidean and higher norms.
+Explored the impact of distance norms for k-nearest neighbor graph construction in high dimensional spaces using eigen analysis.
+Lower norms produce data clusters better than euclidean and higher norms.

 ### **Graph based Image Segmentation**, Prof. Antonio Ortega `Aug 2013 - Dec 2013`
 Performed experiments and analysis on graph based approach to image Segmentation.
-The core idea was to leverage on methodologies for finding approximate Fiedler vector on a graph laplacian as an alternative to doing normalized cuts.
+Leveraged methodologies for finding approximate Fiedler vector on a graph laplacian as an alternative to doing normalized cuts.

 ### **3D Face Recognition System**, Dr. Jongmoo Choi, Prof. Gerard Medioni `May 2013 - Aug 2013`
 Developed on the core recognition library and created an evaluation framework and data set for benchmarking.
 Made integration efforts on incorporating 3D modelling module for recognition.